flenniken/statictea/docs/functions.md

 # functionsList

 Dynamically generated sorted list of built-in functions.
-Each line contains the nim function name, its doc comment, the starting line number and the number of lines in the function.
+Each line contains the nim function name, its doc comment, and the starting line number.
 See templates/dynamicFuncList.nim

 ```nim
 functionsList = [(funcName: "fun_add_fff", docComment: """Add two floats.
 A warning is generated on overflow.